 Halfway between an art gallery, a museum, a dining room and a concert hall, Ca Na Joana never fails to surprise visitors each year when this impressive restaurant reopens its doors, revitalised after its winter break.

 George, a Swiss-born Formentera resident, is owner and manager of Ca Na Joana.
-Inveterate bohemian, incurable traveller, artist, vocational painter and compulsive perfectionist, Ca Na Joana is the blank canvas where he expresses his tireless creativity and energy, eschewing the conventional.
+Inveterate bohemian, incurable traveller, artist, vocational painter and compulsive perfectionist, Ca Na Joana restaurant is the blank canvas where he expresses his tireless creativity and energy, eschewing the conventional.
 From his point of view, every last detail and aspect of the business is essential to ensure that visitors enjoy a totally pleasurable experience.
 The food, naturally, but also the environment, decoration, music and human touch of the staff are cogs in a machine that must be continuously oiled and calibrated.

 And speaking of the food, Ca Na Joana has a menu that “combines traditional cooking with Japanese cuisine” in a daring, fresh and improbable fusion that very much fits with the surroundings.
 The typical Mediterranean herbal aromas of tajines, lamb, pasta and local fish make room for Nikkei-style dishes where colour and aromas combine in a symphony of flavours, scents and exotic colours.